![]() |

 Unfortunately I also remember that nothing beats the agony of having your Lego castle demolished by your sister's arse.

-A smashed Lego tower during childhood may lead to
+A smashed Lego tower during childhood may lead to psychological trauma and depression in later life |

 Needless to say, the cloudy feeling in my head came back like one of Dot Cotton's cigarettes.